:: Sites, sights and museums ::

 With departures scheduled for every 8 minutes or so at peak times, and tickets costing only €1.50

-for 100 minutes - €6 for the day - an alternative to a tour by Ho-Ho bus, though with no commentary!
+for 100 minutes - €6 for the day - a nice alternative to a tour by Ho-Ho bus, if with no commentary.

 To visit everything shown here, you'll probably need to allow at least one full day!